vanhoangkha/Networking-fundamentals/Day60_Wireless_Security.md

 - OPEN AUTHENTICATION
     - The CLIENT sends an AUTHENTICATION REQUEST and the AP just accepts it
     - The is clearly NOT a SECURE AUTHENTICATION method
-    - After the CLIENT is AUTHENTICATED and associated with the AP, it’s possible to require the USER to AUTHENTICATE via other methods before Access to the Mạng is granted (ie: Starbucks WI-FI)
+    - After the CLIENT is AUTHENTICATED and associated with the AP, it’s possible to require the USER to AUTHENTICATE via other methods before Access to the Network is granted (ie: Starbucks WI-FI)
 - WEP (Wired Equivalent Privacy)
     - WEP is used to provide both AUTHENTICATION and ENCRYPTION of Không dây traffic
     - For ENCRYPTION, WEP uses the RC4 ALGORITHM